OneCommunityGlobal/HGNRest/requirements/reasonSchedulingController/postReason.md

 > ## Positive case
 1. ✅ Receives a POST request in the **/api/reason/** route.
-2. ✅ Return 200 if schedule reason and send blue sqaure email successfully.
+2. ✅ Return 200 if s dchedule reason and send blue sqaure email successfully.

 > ## Negative case
 1. ✅ Returns 400 for warning to choose Sunday.